vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 - set up your API Gateway endpoint
 - make it call the lambda
 - make it organize the JSON data for you
-- set up stage environment variables for dev and prod
-- deploy the API Gateway for both stages
-- copy the dev url for API query
+- copy the api url and note it somewhere

 ## Test your API with Postman